Seasonal closures for caribou conservation

 Parks Canada is taking action to protect caribou and the habitat that is critical to their survival.
 Our priority is to reduce or eliminate all five threats identified as affecting caribou survival in the mountain national parks.

 Woodland caribou can be found at high elevations during the winter in Jasper National Park.
 Their habitat is made up of open slopes and deep powder snow.
 Caribou are well adapted to life in deep snow which gives them a distinct advantage over their natural predators.

 Seasonal closures in important winter caribou habitat were implemented in 2009 to protect declining caribou herds.
 In winter, wolves travel more efficiently on packed ski and snowshoe trails or roads which increases their ability to access and hunt in caribou habitat.
 By delaying backcountry access for winter recreation in these key areas, we can reduce the risk of predation on caribou.
 This is one of many actions that Parks Canada is taking to aid in caribou recovery.

 The following actions have been implemented to protect caribou and their winter habitat in Jasper National Park.
 For area details please reference the maps below.

-All access is prohibited from November 1 through February 15 inclusive to important winter habitat of the Tonquin caribou herd.
+From November 1 through February 15 inclusive, all access is prohibited to important winter habitat of the Tonquin caribou herd.
 This includes Cavell Road, Astoria Trail, Portal Creek Trail and Whistlers Creek Valley.